elastic/gsoc/readme.md

 ### <a name="beats_modules"></a>Beats: More modules for Metricbeat, Filebeat and Heartbeat

-Modules in Filebeat, Metricbeat and Heartbeat are vital to provide a good out of the box experience.
+Modules in Filebeat, Metricbeat, and Heartbeat are vital to providing a good out of the box experience.
 Today Metricbeat and Filebeat provide modules for around 30 services like Apache HTTP, Docker, Mysql, Nginx and more (See: [Filebeat module list](https://www.elastic.co/guide/en/beats/filebeat/master/filebeat-modules.html) and [Metricbeat module list](https://www.elastic.co/guide/en/beats/metricbeat/master/metricbeat-modules.html)).
 But we want more!
 We want to introduce more protocols and service types to Heartbeat.
-We want to add modules to Filebeat, that are availble in Metricbeat only.
+We want to add modules to Filebeat, that are available in Metricbeat only.
 And we want to add modules for new services to all Beats.
 Luckily it is fairly easy to add new Modules to Metricbeat and Filebeat.
 The [Beats Developer Guide](https://www.elastic.co/guide/en/beats/devguide/current/index.html) can be found in the Beats documentation.

 Here is a list of services we are still missing the most: